Quick overview

 Entity

-The subject is the person who committed the offence.
-To be criminally liable, the subject must meet the conditions laid down by law.
-Specifically, he or she must be over 15 years of age and of sound mind.
+The subject is the person who committed the crime.
+In order to be criminally liable, the subject must meet the statutory requirements.
+Specifically, he or she must be at least 15 years old and of sound mind.
 Legal persons may also be criminally liable, for which the condition of imputability must be met and the act must be performed for the benefit of the legal person .

 Example: the driver was over 15 years of age and of sound mind at the time of the offence.
 He therefore fulfils the conditions for criminal liability.